Households generally satisfied with their homes, but challenges remain

 VU Dept of Spatial Economics launches Housing Lab

-On Wednesday, March 19, the Housing Lab will be launched during the symposium “Investeren in Volkhuisvesting” (Dutch spoken), organized by the Netherlands Bureau for Economic Policy Analysis (Centraal Planbureau).
+On Wednesday, March 19, the Housing Lab was launched during the symposium “Investeren in Volkhuisvesting” (Dutch spoken), organized by the Netherlands Bureau for Economic Policy Analysis (Centraal Planbureau).
 The Housing Lab is an initiative by Vrije Universiteit researchers Hans Koster and Jan Rouwendal.
-Bundling Research Hans Koster, Professor of Urban Economics and Real Estate…
+Bundling Research Hans Koster, Professor of Urban Economics and Real Estate at…

 Read more about VU Dept of Spatial Economics launches Housing Lab